-5.1.4.3 Invalid State on Operation Failure
+5.1.3.3 Invalid State on Operation Failure

 CacheData::WaitOnCompletion first checks for a valid cache pointer and then waits on the handlers becoming valid.
 To process the handlers, the global atomic pointer is read into a local copy and then set to nullptr using std::atomic<T>::exchange.
 During evaluation of the handlers completion states, an unsuccessful operation may be found.
-In this case, the cache memory region remains invalid and may therefore not be used, resulting in both the handlers and the cache pointer being nullptr.
-This results in an invalid state, like the one discussed in Section 5.1.4.1.
+In this case, the cache memory region remains invalid and may therefore not be used.
+In this case, both the handlers and the cache pointer will be nullptr.
+This results in an invalid state, like the one discussed in Section 5.1.3.1.

 In this invalid state, progress is not guaranteed by the measures set forth to handle the initial invalidity.
 The cache is still nullptr and as the handlers have already been set and processed, they will also be nullptr without the chance of them ever becoming valid.
-The employed solution can be seen in Figure 5.2, where after processing the handlers we check for errors in their results and upon encountering an error, the cache pointer is set to the data source.
-Other threads could have accumulated, waiting for the cache to become valid, as the handlers were already invalidated before.
-By setting the cache to a valid value, these threads are released and any subsequent calls to CacheData::WaitOnCompletion will immediately return.
-Therefore, the Cache does not guarantee that data will actually be cached, however, as Chapter 4 does not make such a promise, we decided on implementing this edge case handling.
+As a solution, edge case handling is introduced and the cache pointer is set to the source address, providing validity.